BarRaider/obs-websocket-dotnet/README.md

 See the `TestClient` project for a working example.

 ## What's New
-- v4.9.x incrementally adds all the features introduced in obs-websocket v4.9
+- v5.0.x - Implement obs-websocket v5.0.x API

 ## Dev Discussions
 **Discord:** Discuss in #developers-chat in [Bar Raiders](https://discord.gg/khpafQa)